 There are a lot of changes to account for when relocating to a new country, and financial concerns are often one of the biggest considerations.
 Working out a comparative budget for day-to-day expenses is a good way of understanding what the impact of the move might be, for better or for worse.

-In a direct comparison of key spending between France and the UK, the website suggests that the overall cost of living is around 5% cheaper in France than it is in the UK, which is good news for British expats.
+In a direct comparison of key spending between France and the UK, the website suggests that the overall cost of living in France is around 5% cheaper than it is in the UK, which is good news for British expats.
 However, as each individual’s priorities are different, it is worth looking at the breakdown of different key spending areas to compare the most relevant data.

 For example, food is actually 26% more expensive in France, which includes basic groceries.
 Eating out and other forms of entertainment weight in as pricier too.
 This is balanced out by a significantly lower cost in terms of transportation, with both fuel and public transport being cheaper in France.
 Housing and utilities also come out slightly cheaper in France.